FAQ Recognition of foreign professional qualifications

 You must apply for the bearing of the costs in advance in the above-mentioned cases at the employment agency responsible for you or, if you receive unemployment benefit II, at the job centre.

-Please note: If you are not entitled to funding from the employment agency, you can apply for the recognition grant from the Federal government .
+Please note: If you are not entitled to funding from the employment agency, you can apply for the Federal recognition grant.
 The recognition grant is intended in particular for employees who work below their completed qualifications and only have a very low income.
 The recognition grant of the Federal government is a maximum of 600 Euro and does not have to be repaid.
 It is important to submit an application for funding first before starting the recognition process of the foreign professional qualification.
-You can submit the application for example at a Recognition advice centre of the support programme Integration through Qualification (IQ) in your area.
+You can submit the application for example at a Recognition advice centre of the support program Integration through Qualification (IQ) in your area.
 Detailed information on the recognition grant can be found here.

-In the course of the reform of the EU directive from 2005, new changes came into force on 18 January 2016, including the introduction of professional cards.
+As part of the reform of the 2005 EU directive, new features came into force on 18 January 2016, including the introduction of professional ID cards.
 Since 2016, it has been possible to carry out the professions of pharmacist, nurse, physiotherapist, mountain guide and real estate agent via recognition in a digital process (European professional card).
 With this electronic certificate, the recognition procedure is significantly accelerated and simplified.
 It can be requested directly via the website Your Europe of the European Commission.

 On the website Recognition in Germany you will find detailed information on the procedure for the European Professional Card.
 You will also find the direct link to apply as well as a multilingual explanatory video on the page.